sodabubblewine/sodabubblewine.github.io/README.md

 # What I Must Do Before I Die
 Discover, predict, and control changes in counts, rates, and accelerations as selections from variations on physical, chemical, biological, behavioral, and cultural scales by making and maintaining strong practices mediated by strong people marked by strong principles from the sciences of logic (denotative, Boolean, and functor), mathematics (calculi, collections, and categories), physics (quantum field theory, statistical thermodynamics, gravity), chemistry (phyiscal, biophysical, and biological), biology (oranelles, organisms, environments), behavior (biological, biosocial, social), and culture (history, science, technology).

+## 2025 0602

+### 2025 0602 1615 The Ethics of Logic
+There is a grand misconception that since logic is not about anything in particular then logic is not about the world and hence logic, as with science, is without ethical or moral values.
+Logic is part of the world.
+It "deals with" or "is about" the world through each of its primary orgigins: grammar and denotation (as 'is true of' and not as 'designates').

+Ethical and moral contingencies (as consequences from responses on occasions e.g. a door opens from a push on a lever, an electron emits from a photon on an atom, etc.) are as much a consequence of logic as they are grammar and denotation.
+For most people, it is easier to note the part played by denotation in ethics than it is the part played by grammar.
+Grammar is traditionally dealt with as something secondary to denotation as if denotation covered meaning rather than meaning following as a trivial kind of reference accomodated entirely by denotation of a special sort (just as designation is a special case of denotation e.g. denotation by a one place singular predicate).

+The origins of grammatical and denotative verbal behavior dispell such traditional fictions and fictious explanations leaving a concrete link between logic and the rest of the world: the autoclitics of Skinner's "Verbal Behavior".

+...

+The ethics of logic works much like the grammar of logic in that the logic of grammar strengthes the grammar of logic and so on like so many other human practices.
+Just as the logic of grammar is a consequence of the gramamr of logic, so to is the logic of ethics a consequence of the ethics of logic.

+...

+Logic is the fulcrum of languages.

+the ethics of extensionality

+the ethics of validity

+the predicates of ethical theories

 ## 2025 0529

 ### 2025 0529 1511